-- Buy appliances accepted by a recognised testing laboratory. - Install appliances according to the manufacturer's instructions. - Have appliance installations carried out by professionals (for gas appliances engineers should be registered).

-- Have your appliances checked regularly by a qualified service engineer. - Have your chimneys and flues cleaned professionally every year. - Make regular visual inspections of all fuel-burning appliances. - Open windows when a fireplace or oil/ solid fuel cooker is in use. - Only install CO detectors that meet the requirements of EN 50291-1: 2010 in your home. - Be aware of CO poisoning symptoms.

-Educate yourself and your family on the sources and symptoms of CO poisoning and how to use your carbon monoxide detector!
+- Buy appliances accepted by a recognised testing laboratory. - Install appliances according to the manufacturer's instructions. - Have appliance installations carried out by professionals (for gas appliances engineers should be registered on the Gas Safe register). - Have your appliances checked regularly by a qualified service engineer. - Have your chimneys and flues cleaned professionally every year. - Make regular visual inspections of all fuel-burning appliances. - Open windows when a fireplace or oil/solid fuel cooker is in use. - Only install CO detectors that meet the requirements of EN 50291-1: 2010+A1:2012 and EN 50291-2: 2010 in your home - Be aware of CO poisoning symptoms. - Educate yourself and your family on the sources and symptoms of co poisoning and how to use your carbon monoxide detector.